 Existing usability issues

 - The existing reporting form required users to categorize the incidents according to an enormous taxonomy of 2000+ event types, organized into a hierarchy.
-Users had difficulty finding the correct path through the taxonomy, frequently “pogo-sticking” throughout the taxonomy to try to find how Quantros had categorized an event type.
+Users had difficulty finding the correct path through the taxonomy, frequently “pogo-sticking” throughout the taxonomy to determine how Quantros had categorized an event type.
 This information was required in order to save a draft of the report, so there was a high rate of abandonment.

 - The form was not well organized.
 Critical questions did not come first.
 Similar information was not grouped logically.
 Users didn’t know how many questions remained (depending on the answers they selected, additional questions displayed).